CleverRaven/Cataclysm-DDA/doc/TILESET.md

   }
 ]
 ```
 The first dictionary is mandatory, and gives the default sprite width and sprite height for all tilesheets in the tileset.
 Each of the image directories must have a separate dictionary, containing the tilesheet png name as its key.
-If the tilesheet has the default sprite dimensions and no special offsets, it can have an empty dictionary as the value for the tilesheet name key.
+If the tilesheet has the default sprite size and no special offsets, it can have an empty dictionary as the value for the tilesheet name key.
 Otherwise, it should have a dictionary of the sprite offsets, height, and width.

 `"fallback"` is a special key which should be `true` if present.
 If a tilesheet is designated as fallback, it will be treated as a tilesheet of fallback ASCII characters.  `compose.py` will also compose the fallback tilesheet to the end of the tileset, and will add a "fallback.png" to `tile_config.json` if there is no `"fallback"` entry in `tile_info.json`.